-Proposal 8: For suitable use cases, it is proposed RAN2 to discuss whether Option 2 (CP/UP solutions) is proper for the use cases of AI/ML operation purely over air interface, e.g. for CSI and BM, For Option 2, it may require RAN to be responsible for the LCM and how to make RAN node be aware of AI/ML model needs to be considered further.

-Proposal 9: For model transfer/delivery, RAN2 can further discuss Solution 1a.
+Proposal 7: For model transfer/delivery, RAN2 can further discuss Solution 1a.
 For Solution 2a/3a/1b/2b/3b, RAN2 to discuss how to progress on them (e.g. how it works, impacts to other WGs, pros/cons), and the following options can be considered: